 Is Mounting a TV Over a Brick Fireplace the Right Choice for You?

-Before you even pick up a drill, it’s worth considering if a TV over the fireplace is the best option for your space and viewing habits.
+Before you even pick up a drill, it’s if a TV over the fireplace is the best option for your space and viewing habits.
 While aesthetically pleasing, there are a few practical aspects to weigh.
 The primary concern is heat.
 While most modern TVs can withstand a certain amount of heat, prolonged exposure to high temperatures from a functioning fireplace can potentially shorten your TV’s lifespan or even void its warranty.
 Ensure your fireplace has adequate venting and that your TV isn’t directly exposed to extreme heat.
 Another common consideration is viewing angle; a TV mounted high above a fireplace might require an upward gaze, which can be uncomfortable over long periods.

 “Always assess the heat output and viewing ergonomics before committing to a fireplace mount.
 A beautiful setup shouldn’t come at the cost of comfort or TV longevity,” advises Eleanor Vance, a seasoned home entertainment installer with over 15 years of experience.